 Stick to buying tickets from SeatGeek, StubHub, or directly from the team.
 You can still get deals and you never have to worry about being scammed.

 Best Value Seats at Dodger Stadium

 Los Angeles Dodgers tickets are fairly affordable compared to other large market teams.
-You can sit in the upper deck for around ten bucks, which is cheaper than many upper deck tickets in smaller markets.
+You can sit in the upper deck for less than twenty bucks, which is cheaper than many upper deck tickets in smaller markets.

-There are some stadiums where I would suggest ponying up the cash to get some better seats than the upper deck, because the value trade-off isn't worth it.
+There are some stadiums where I would suggest ponying up the cash to get some better seats than the upper deck, because the value trade-off isn’t worth it.
 Dodger Stadium is not one of those places.
 In fact, the upper deck views from behind the plate are some of the best you can find.
-You will have a breath taking view of the surrounding hills, trees, etc. in the sunset.
+You will have a breath taking view of the surrounding hills, trees, etc. as well as the gorgeous SoCal sunset.